-- 1. develop and embed core research skills to connect creative work to ideas and approaches in design and beyond their discipline - 2. develop exploration of disciplinary creative making in relation to a range of ideas and issues - 3. support reflective evaluation of contexts within and beyond discipline boundaries to resolve creative ideas - 4. extend skills in communicating and presenting research, ideas, and processes in and beyond disciplinary contexts
+- 1. develop and extend research skills to contextualise and connect creative work to ideas and approaches, in and beyond design - 2. develop reflective exploration of disciplinary creative making in response to the course theme and disciplinary project brief - 3. support critical and reflective evaluation of contexts within and beyond discipline boundaries to resolve creative ideas - 4. advance skills in communicating research, ideas, processes, and critical thinking in and beyond disciplinary contexts